Systematic analysis of $D_{(s)}$ meson semi-leptonic decays in the covariant light-front quark model: Numerical results and discussions

 where G denotes a glueball, $f_{0 q}=(u \bar{u}+d \bar{d}) / \sqrt{2}$ and $f_{0 s}=s\bar{s}$ are pure flavor states.
 Certainly, some people with different viewpoint consider that $f_0(1500)$ is composed primarily of a glueball and $f_0(1710)$ is dominated by $s\bar s$ content \cite{lee}.
 Copmared with well established $f_0(1500)$ and $f_0(1710)$, the existence of the $f_0(1370)$ is still debated, whose mass and width have not been well determined \cite{PDG2024}.
 Below 1 GeV, two isospin-singlet scalar mesons $f_0(500)$ and $f_0(980)$ consistent of two flavor states and the mixing formula is written as

 where $f_{0q}=(u \bar{u}+d \bar{d}) / \sqrt{2}$ and $f_{0s}=s\bar s$, the mixing angle $\theta$ is in the range $25^{\circ}<\theta<40^{\circ}$.

-It is strange that for the form factors of the transitions $D_{(s)}\to K^*_0(1430)$ shown in Table \ref{tablePS}, our predictions are comparable with the results given by the LCSR \cite{Yang2409, Huang2211} and QCDSR \cite{Yang0509}, while the form factors of the transition $D\to a_0(1450)$ obtained among these approaches exhibit considerable discrepancies.
-More effort is needed to clarify this.
+the difference from different theoretical predictions for the $D_{(s)}\to S$ transitions are more significant.
+For example, the values of the $D\to a_0(980,1450)$ transition form factors given by the LCSR are about $1.7\sim3.4$ times of our predictions, while the QCDSR result for the $D\to a_0(1450)$ transtion form factor is almost half of our prediction.
+For the form factors of the transitions $D_{(s)}\to K^*_0(1430)$ shown in Table \ref{tablePS}, our predictions are comparable with the results given by the LCSR \cite{Yang2409, Huang2211} and QCDSR \cite{Yang0509}.
 Obviously, our results are consistent with the previous CLFQM calculations \cite{Cheng0310,CLF1103}.
 The mixing formula Eq. (\ref{eq:fo}) is used in the calculations of the form factors of the transitions $D_{(s)}\to f_0(1370,1500)$, which are listed in Table \ref{tablePSX}.
 For the light scalar mesons with masses below 1 GeV, we calculate the corresponding form factors by treating them in the two-quark picture.
 Our prediction for the form factor of the transition $D\to a_0(980)$ is much smaller than the LCSR calculations \cite{Huang2102,yangmaozhi2017}, while it is consistent the QCDSR \cite{Hong2409} and CCQM results \cite{Soni2020}.
+One can find that the $D\to a_0(980)$ transition form factor cannot be as large as 1.75 \cite{yangmaozhi2017}, which would correspond to the branching ratios of the decays $D^0\to a^-_0(980)e\nu_e$ and $D^+\to a^0_0(980)e^+\nu_e$ being about $2\sim4$ times larger than the data \cite{BESIII2411,BESIII1803}.
 It is noticed that $f_0(980)$ meson is considered as the admixture of $q\bar q$ and $s\bar s$ states characterized by a mixing angle $\theta$ defined in Eq. (\ref{eq:fo1}), which is taken as $34^\circ$ in this work.
 Regarding the form factors of the transitions $D_{(s)}\to f_0(980)$, the disparities among different theoretical approaches are not significant.
 Certainly, some of the discrepancies are induced by the uncertainties from the mixing angle.